 Game Audio

-A footstep system Michael created in Unity using FMOD.
+A footstep system I created in Unity using FMOD.
 It supports multiple surface types and blends in subtle metallic foley to match the robotic character design.
 The system was implemented in Unity using C#, with FMOD parameters driving surface variation and intensity, and custom methods triggered through animation events to ensure accurate timing and responsiveness within gameplay.